 Mindful eating is the process of slowing down and paying attention to your actual eating experience without judgment.
 This may sound simple, but it can be challenging if you’ve made a habit of eating mindlessly.

 It is estimated that 15 million Americans suffer from depression.
 If you’re one of them, you may be surprised to know that diet plays an important role in mental health.
 So much so, that is has inspired an entire field of medicine called nutritional psychiatry.

-If you’re reading this, you’re probably aware of the mind-body connection and understand that our thoughts and emotions have the ability to impact our physical health.
-You also know that chronic stress is one of the major health risks facing people today.
+If you’re familiar with the mind-body connection, you know that our thoughts and emotions have the ability to impact our physical health, and chronic stress is one of the major health risks facing people today.

 The conventional approach to dealing with anxiety is to medicate.
 If you’ve dealt with anxiety that is disruptive to your quality of life, there’s a good chance you’ve been told there’s a neurotransmitter imbalance in your brain that can be corrected through medications like Valium, Xanax, or Klonopin (benzodiazepines).